-Minjie Li is a Ph.D. candidate at the LSU Manship School of Mass Communication.
-His research stands at the intersection of media diversity, intersectionality, and media psychology in journalism, advertising, and entertainment.
-He particularly examines the media representations of gender and sexual minorities and the persuasive effects of prosocial messaging about these marginalized social groups.
+Minjie Li is an assistant professor at The University of Tampa.
+His research stands at the multicultural and prosocial strategic communication, intersectionality, and media psychology in advertising and journalism.
+He particularly examines the media representations the LGBTQ communities and the persuasive effects of prosocial messaging about these marginalized social groups.
 He has published his sole-authored work in journals like Journalism Practice.
 His other sole-authored studies applying different approaches (e.g. experiment, quantitative content analysis, discourse analysis, survey) have won four top paper awards from various divisions at the Association for Education in Journalism and Mass Communication (AEJMC).
 His commitment to this line of research has been recognized by being selected as an NCA Doctoral Honors fellow and a USC Annenberg Diversity in Media and Culture fellow.

 In recognition of his teaching, AEJMC’s Mass Communication and Society Division